gmwyso19/DataVis_Final_Project/updates.md

 ## April 27 Beginning of Class

 I spent a lot of time trying to fix my lollipop graphs because for some reason they were not running.
 I was able to fix one but now one of them still will not run.
 I also was able to finally fix my scatterplot!
 And then I continued working on creating a map of california showing my data.

+## April 27 End of Class

+I spent part of class meeting with Professor Higham and another classmate doing a blog for our final project and  trying to set up GitHub on Blogdown project.
+I was able to fix my lollipop graph, which in turn allowed for my scatterplot to run again.
+And then I was working on creating a leaflet graph.